 3. Don’t threaten to leave if the management says no.

-- Put in the proposal for your promotion after doing research and consider the timings.
+- Put in the proposal for your promotion after doing research and considering the timings.

 - Think about what you can provide the company.